The Mets' Francisco Lindor, left, and the Dodgers' Shohei Ohtani.

 For the first time since 2015, the Mets are headed to the National League Championship Series.

-For the first time since 1988, their opponent in this penultimate round of the playoffs is the Dodgers.
+For the first time since 1988, their opponent in this penultimate round of the postseason is the Dodgers.

-And through one season, he has been worth every penny.
-Ohtani hit 54 home runs and stole 59 bases during the regular season, the first player to go 50-50 in a year.
+Through one season, he has been worth every penny.
+Ohtani hit 54 home runs and stole 59 bases during the regular season, becoming the first player to go 50-50 in the same year.
 And that is in addition to the rest of his gaudy numbers: .310 batting average, .390 OBP, .646 slugging percentage, 130 RBIs, 134 runs.
-Oh, and he bats leadoff for the Dodgers, so the Mets will have to deal with him more than any other hitter.
-Oh, and he bats leadoff for the Dodgers, so the Mets will have to deal with him more than any other hitter in the lineup.
+Oh, and he bats leadoff for the Dodgers, so the Mets will have to deal with him more than with any other hitter.

 Although Ohtani made his name and earned his fortune as a two-way star, providing high-end pitching in addition to elite hitting, he is doing only the latter in 2024.
-He had Tommy John surgery about a year ago, hence his being limited to designated hitter duties.
-He is expected to return to the mound in 2025.
+He had Tommy John surgery about a year ago and is limited to designated hitter duties but is expected to return to the mound in 2025.

-This is Ohtani’s first go-around in the postseason, and in the Dodgers’ Division Series against the Padres he was not great: 4-for-20 (.200) with one home run and 10 strikeouts.
+This is Ohtani’s first go-round in the postseason, and in the Dodgers’ Division Series against the Padres, he was not great: 4-for-20 (.200) with one home run and 10 strikeouts.
 Maybe he was pressing.

 By the way, let’s be honest: MLB’s dream World Series is Ohtani’s Dodgers against Aaron Judge’s Yankees.
 That would be two marquee franchises, featuring the likely MVPs, from the sport’s biggest markets.
 The Mets will try to ruin that possibility.